 The RCA and RMA programs are administered at the federal level by the Office of Refugee Resettlement (ORR), Administration for Children and Families (ACF), a component of the U. S. DHHS.
 Funding is provided to the State, based on a State Plan and amendments, as required by changes in statutes, rules, regulations, interpretations, and court decisions, submitted to and approved by ORR.
-RCA and RMA funds are 100% federally sourced.
-In North Carolina, RCA and RMA are state-supervised and locally-administered public assistance programs.
+RCA and RMA funds are 100% federal.
+In NC, RCA and RMA are state-supervised and locally-administered public assistance programs.